MikelSalazar/sparcl/guides/multiuser.md

 # Multi user setup

 This is a quick rundown on how to use the multi user feature of sparcl.
-It can be used to offer an interactive experience with an imported scene.
+It can be used to offer a collective interactive experience with an imported scene.

+A simple use case: You're visiting a world heritage site with your friends.
+On site an interactive AR experience is available, visualizing the mechanics of an historic machinery.
+Without multi user feature, the machine would be seen differently on every device.
+With multi user feature, the machine is shown in the same state on every device connected to the service.
+Exactly as it would be when the actual machine would stay at that location.

 ## Preparation for sparcl
 ### Register an headless client with [SSD](https://openarcloud.github.io/sparcl/glossary.html#spatial-service-discovery-ssd)